robocorp/robocorp/logging/docs/format.md

 1. Compact log:

     The files generated should be as compact as possible.
-Reading the file may require a separate application (although the idea is still trying to keep to ASCII instead of a binary format).
+Reading the file may require a separate application (although the idea is still -- initially -- trying to keep to ASCII instead of a binary format).

 2. Log streaming: